PaulSquires/WinFBE/Help/WinFBX/File Management/CFileStream Class.md

 # <a name="ReadTextA"></a>ReadTextA

 Reads a specified number of characters from the stream into memory, starting at the current seek pointer.
-Ansio version.
+Ansi version.

 ```
 FUNCTION ReadTextA (BYVAL numChars AS LONG) AS STRING